 RaR: The Journey

-Keen for this adventure, but not interested in doing the full route?
+Keen for this adventure, but not interested in doing the full route or riding solo?
 Sign up for the Journey version instead.

 The RaR Journey is not for the faint hearted though!!!
 As a non-race option, The Journey is designed for those that have a passion for adventure, pushing themselves and enjoying the company of other like minded cyclists!